Hamburger

 Designs

 The Designs Law grants protection to registered and unregistered designs.
+A design protects the appearance of a product or part of a product, including the outline, color, shape, decoration or texture, or the material from which they are made.
+According to the Designs Law, 2017, a product may be a set of items, packaging, graphic symbols or screen displays (but not a font/typeface or computer program).
+Examples of items for which design rights have been granted include jewelry, clothes, toys, screen displays and furniture.
 A design is eligible for registration if it is novel and unique (ie, creates a different general impression among informed users in comparison with existing designs or products of any kind and of the same kind).
-An unregistered design which is eligible for registration is entitled to partial protection, mainly with regard to commercial manufacturing.
+An unregistered design, which is eligible for registration, is entitled to partial protection, mainly with regard to commercial manufacturing.

 Italy